ThomasFinnern/mod_jx_std_icons/README.md

 This module enables to show the available Joomla!4 icons with names in your own site so other developers may find and search for these icons.

-This is view is intended to be read by extension developers in the need of selecting an icon.
+This view is intended to be read by extension developers in the need of selecting an icon.
 So be free to use it as supporter of developers in your blog, hints or ...

 ## General info
 In general, the available icons can be viewed in